TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 DONE:
     - edited MainActivity.java and SignupActivity.java for the room database usage -Done
     - edited the database for compatibility with the xml form, we forgot to put the password in the database lmao -Done
-    - edited the whole signup activity,uniflowDB and databaseclient after that -done
+    - edited the whole signup activity,uniflowDB and 'databaseclient' after that -done
     - Test The Database -done
     - Insert directly into database universities and clubs for testing -done
     - Added synchronization for the is_online and last_login columns in the database -done